 If you have federal or private student loans, check out if refinancing is an option for you.
 In some cases, you might have student loans with interest rates as high as six to eight percent; by refinancing, you can reduce your interest rate to just three percent, saving you hundreds or even thousands over the course of your loan.

 If you have credit cards with a high interest rate—some can range from 12-30 percent—you can lower your payments and interest by taking out a personal loan to consolidate your balances.
 You’ll be able to pay off your high-interest debt and make one simple payment at a lower rate.
 You can get better loan rates if you can show proof of income for self-employment with low debts/expenses.

-Create an Invoicing System
+Create an invoicing system

 With so many people seeing the appeal of working for themselves, more and more are becoming freelancers.
 While it gives you a lot of freedom and earning potential, freelancing also means you have more responsibilities, particularly when it comes to handling money.
 By taking the time to understand your new challenges and obligations, you can effectively manage your finances and build a secure financial future.
 Read more about if you should use a tax software or accountant.